seanchandler/clickme-app-test/README.md

 npm install appium -g
 ````

-MAC OS and Xcode is required for running the app on iOS simulator.
+MAC OS and Xcode are required for running the app on iOS simulator.
 Since running the iOS app on an iPhone requires a development license it's been excluded from the example's instructions.

-Android SDK and `ANDROID_HOME` environment variable is required for android.
+Android SDK and `ANDROID_HOME` environment variable are required for android.
 Either an emulator or a real device wil be needed to load the app.

 Run the project tests from the command line